mgrman/BlazorWith3d/README.md

 Or a solution based on Newtonsoft JSON can be used, as that is more feature complete but is an extra dependency.

+The TS generation is a bit intertwined with MemoryPack, since you could get rid of it, and in some cases it would work fine.
+But mixed modes need to sync TS code and C# code which is a bit messier.
+So it is kept connected for now to MemoryPack.
+But for DirectInterop any other or custom TS type generator from C# types could be used.

 ## Renderers

 - coordinate systems